Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small

 \subsection{llama.cpp layer offloading mechanism}

+Most of the open-source frameworks—such as llama.cpp—were designed for desktops and servers with separate CPU–GPU memory, requiring repeated parameter copies from DRAM to GPU memory.
+Although later adapted for edge devices, they inherit assumptions from these architectures.
+Modern mobile SoCs use unified memory, where CPU, GPU, and NPU share the same DRAM.
+Applying legacy designs directly leads to inefficiencies, as accelerators must coordinate access to shared memory, making new system-level optimizations necessary.

-GPUs excel at tensor operations like matrix addition and multiplication due to their high parallelism.
-When a GPU is available, tensors can be designated with \texttt{GGML_BACKEND_GPU}, enabling \texttt{ggml_compute_forward()} to offload computations.
-The process starts by transferring key tensors (K, Q, V) to GPU memory, where mathematical operations are executed while the CPU manages the overall flow.
-Instead of storing results in the data pointer, they remain in GPU memory until the final operation is completed, at which point the result tensor is copied back to CPU memory.
+In llama.cpp, GPUs accelerate tensor operations such as matrix multiplication through high parallelism.
+When a GPU backend (\texttt{GGML_BACKEND_GPU}) is enabled, \texttt{ggml_compute_forward()} offloads supported operators to the GPU.
+During execution, key tensors (e.g., K, Q, V) are transferred from host memory to GPU memory, where the associated computations are performed while the CPU orchestrates control flow.
+Intermediate results stay in GPU memory, and only the final output tensor is copied back to CPU memory once the operation completes.